thejsdevsite/jsdev/content/blog/what-is-hoisting-and-how-it-works-in-javascript/index.md

 ```

 ### Strict mode prevents sloppy hoisting
-Introduced as a utility in ES5, [strict-mode][strict-mode] is a way to _opt in_ to a restricted variant of JavaScript, implictly opting-out of [sloppy mode][sloppy-mode].
-It introduces different semantics, such as eliminating some silent errors, improves some optimizations and prohibits some syntax, such as accessing variables before they're declared.
+Introduced as a utility in ES5, [strict-mode][strict-mode] is a way to _opt in_ to a restricted variant of JavaScript, implicitly opting-out of [sloppy mode][sloppy-mode].
+It introduces different semantics, such as eliminating some silent errors, improves some optimizations and prohibits some syntax, such as accessing variables before they've been declared.

 You can opt-in to strict-mode by pre-facing your file, or function with `use strict` at the top of the scope, before any code is declared: